LLNL/serac/src/docs/sphinx/user_guide/simple_conduction_tutorial.rst

 The full source code for this tutorial is available in ``examples/simple_conduction/with_input_file.cpp`` and ``examples/simple_conduction/without_input_file.cpp``, which demonstrate Lua and C++ configuration, respectively.

-..
-FIXME: Update this once the theory docs are merged in:
+The input file used for the Lua configuration is ``examples/simple_conduction/conduction.lua``.

-  The thermal conduction modeled in this section is based on the formulation discussed in <theory-section-link>.
+The thermal conduction modeled in this section is based on the formulation discussed in :ref:`conduction-theory-label`.

 Setting Up Includes and Initializing
 ------------------------------------

-The most important part of Serac is its physics modules, each of which corresponds to a particular discretization of a PDE.
-Since we are building a thermal conduction simulation, we include Serac's thermal conduction module:
+The most important parts of Serac are its physics modules, each of which corresponds to a particular discretization of a partial differential equation (e.g., continuous vs. discontinuous Galerkin finite element methods).
+In this example, we are building a thermal conduction simulation, so we include Serac's thermal conduction module:

 .. literalinclude:: ../../../../examples/simple_conduction/without_input_file.cpp
    :start-after: _incl_thermal_header_start